-Memorial Day is a US holiday which is observed anually on the last Monday in May to honor those who died serving in the US military.
-Discover everything about its origin and traditions as well as some interesting facts about this day of remembrance.
+Memorial Day is a US holiday celebrated every year on the last Monday in May in honor of soldiers who died in service to their country.
+We explain everything about the origin and traditions of the American day of remembrance.

-Since the late 1950s, 1,200 soldiers of the U.S. army place small American flags at each of the approx. 250,000 graves of the Arlington National Cemetery on the Thursday before Memorial Day.
-The following weekend, they patrol 24 hours per day to make sure each flag remains in place.
+Americans commemorate Memorial Day by visiting cemeteries and memorials.
+To honor the deceased, soldiers, in particular, decorate the graves of their fallen comrades with flowers, wreaths, and US flags.
+Since the 1950s, for example, about 1,200 US military personnel have been putting small flags on each of the approximately 250,000 graves at Arlington National Cemetery on the Thursday before Memorial Day.
+Then, over the weekend, they patrol 24 hours a day to make sure each flag remains standing.

-Americans celebrate Memorial Day by visiting cemeteries and other memorial sites.
-Some people wear red poppies in memory of the fallen war heroes or place these flowers on crosses near their graves.
-This tradition began with the poem "In Flanders Field" from the First World War.
-The poppy, which flourished on the battlefields in Belgium and France during World War I, has become a symbol of remembrance.
+Many Americans wear red poppies in memory of those who died in the war or place these flowers on crosses and headstones near graves.
+The tradition began with the World War I poem "In Flanders Field."
+The poppy, which bloomed on the battlefields in Belgium and France at that time, has become a symbol of remembrance.